monktastic/blog/pages/metaphysics/quantum.md

 ```

 Not that he particularly endorsed this conclusion:
 ```
 However, to deny the existence of the consciousness of a friend to this extent is surely an unnatural attitude, approaching solipsism, and few people, in their hearts, will go along with it.
 ```

-But to avoid the conclusion of solipsism, he had to inject other
+But to avoid the conclusion of being the only observer (something akin
-acrobatics -- ones that we can, in principle, falsify.
-MWI does a
+to solipsism), he had to inject other acrobatics -- ones that we can,
-better job of hiding this sleight of hand, but ultimately falls, too.
+in principle, falsify.
+MWI does a better job of hiding this sleight of
+hand, but ultimately falls, too.

 If you carefully avoid sweeping things under the rug, and follow the
-empirical and theoretical results closely, you are inevitably led back
+empirical and theoretical results closely, it is hard to avoid this
-to the same squirmy conclusion: *you* are the sole observer in "your
-branch of the multiverse" -- aka, what you call "the universe."
+conclusion: *your* encountering the world is, in some sense,
+*the* point at which many possibilities become one.

+And it's not just about the occasional electron in a lab somewhere.
+*Everything* around you is continually evolving in many directions at
+once.

 ## You and consciousness

-As we've seen, [consciousness](consciousness.html) can more usefully be
+Okay, so consciousness is not a property that other people have.
+But
+actually, it is not even a property that *you* have.

+Instead, as we saw [here](consciousness.html), consciousness usefully be
-thought of not as a property that you have, but the very fabric from
+thought of as the very *fabric* from which your reality is made.
+In
+its present configuration, it is manifesting "your perspective."
+This
+is an experiential realization that doesn't rely on or support QM, but
+meshes with it quite naturally.

-which your world is made.
-From this perspective, it should come as no
+Looked at in this way, it should come as no surprise that this is where
-surprise that this is where the rubber meets the road: it is precisely
-where the world is manifested.
+the rubber meets the road: it is precisely where the world is made
+"real."

+This may shed some light on why such brilliant thinkers as Ed Witten
+do not believe that consciousness will become part of physics (or
+biology or neuroscience...).
+Physics is about *things*, and *things*
+rigidly obey the laws of QM.
+"Consciousness" does not refer to a
+*thing* in this sense, but the remarkable fact that this theoretical
+sea of things somehow becomes *real*.

-As much as we try to deny it, Wigner had it right all along:
+As much as we try to deny it, it seems Wigner had it right all along:
 ```
 it will remain remarkable, in whatever way our future concepts may develop, that the very study of the external world led to the conclusion